DSpace-Labs/DSpace-Docker-Images/PITCHME.md

 <br/><br/>
 Docker also offers great potential for repository managers.
 That is the focus of this webinar.
 </div>

+Note:
+In 2018, the DSpace development team packaged DSpace to be run with Docker.
+This made it possible to start any version of DSpace from your desktop with a simple command line call.

+The use of Docker has created a more flexible development environment for DSpace contributors.

+Docker also offers great potential for repository managers.
+That is the focus of this webinar.

 +++

 ### Webinar Objectives